 Meditation has many different meanings and applications, but can be as simple as focusing on the breath in order to eliminate or decrease the busyness of the mind.
 When used in the therapeutic context, there are a number of different techniques therapists can teach teens that can help teens to focus, to feel less anxious, to slow down their minds and notice their feelings, to gain a sense of confidence and self-awareness, and to feel focused and present.
 In following with the tradition of the ancient yoga practice, it’s especially useful to practice meditation following asana practice, as the poses were ultimately created to help prepare the body and mind for the most effective meditation.

-When these different aspects are used in combination with each other, the teen integrative yoga practice is a powerful tool to help create, maintain, and further the well-being of the mind, body, and spirit.
+When these different aspects are used in combination with each other, the teen integrative yoga therapy practice is a powerful tool to help create, maintain, and further the well-being of the mind, body, and spirit.
 Providing teens with the opportunity to engage in yoga during their treatment is not only powerful to help alleviate symptoms and promote healing during their stay, but furthermore, equips them with a tangible practice which they can return to and draw upon, in their own lives.